SiloCityLabs/lochnas/docs/raid.md

     y
 ```

-Then you can create the RAID array with MDADM and proceed as normal
+Then you can create the RAID array

 ```
 # create the raid array, using parition #1 that I just created with gdisk